 Republicans hold a 9-5 majority in Michigan's congressional delegation, which is unchanged since 2012.
-The 11th district is open due to the retirement of Rep. David Trott, and will be competitive.
+The 11th district, open due to the retirement of Rep. David Trott, is competitive.
 The post below examines these races in detail.

 All 38 seats in the Michigan state senate are up for election, and 26 have no incumbent due to term limits and retirements.
 Republicans currently hold a 27-11 supermajority after winning landslides in 2010 and 2014.
 Democrats will likely target Republican-held seats in NW Wayne (7), Macomb (10), Oakland (12, 13, 15), Monroe (17), Kalamazoo County (20), Grand Rapids (29), Bay County (31), Saginaw (32), Muskegon (34), and the UP (38).
 There were competitive R primaries in many districts to determine the ideological composition of the senate.
 The post below examines these races in detail.